-Paired with a sweet and sour dipping sauce, this Fiery Malaysian Beef Satay will keep you coming back for more!
+Paired with a sweet and sour dipping sauce, this Fiery Malaysian Beef Satay recipe will keep you coming back for more!

 Special moment alert: this is the first Malaysian recipe on the blog!